 Somatropin falls in the class of Human Growth Hormone (HGH).
 This hormone is responsible for many male characteristics, including muscle growth, bone strength.
 Somatropin is widely used to treat growth failure, chronic kidney failure, Turner Syndrome, Noonan Syndrome, short stature, among others.
 Also, it is used to control weight loss, especially among people who have HIV and AIDS and those with short bowel syndrome.
 There are other treatment solutions of Somatropin that may not be listed in this article, but which could prove instrumental in turning around someone’s life.

 As we already mentioned, there are specific vital issues that you should discuss with your doctor before embarking on using this drug.
 Inform your physician if you had any side effects on taking some medications with growth hormones or drug preservatives.
-Bypass this medication if you are undergoing the following:
+Bypass this medication if you are undergoing the following:• Diabetic retinopathy (an eye condition caused by chronic diabetes);• Cancer;• If you have had a heart or stomach surgery in the recent pastLiver and kidney diseases;• A brain tumor or lesion;• Disorders of the pituitary or the pancreas;• Scoliosis;• Underactive thyroid;

 How to Use Somatropin